 Because of my shortcomings in these areas, confidence also became an underlying issue for me.
 These embarrassing moments where I didn’t have anything to say often made my dates think I was a shy person who wanted to keep to myself.
 Of course, this was never the case.
 Could you imagine wanting so badly to interact and be social, in many cases even be loved, but you just didn’t know how to go about it?

 When I was 9 years old, my doctor recommended against mainstreaming me in a public school because she said I would never understand social cues and worried about me getting beat up.
 Granted, I survived those days, a testament to having developed coping mechanisms and splinter skills.
 Looking back, I wish that I found someone who understood what it was like to be in my shoes.
 It would have been nice to meet someone who knew exactly what I was going through at that point in my life.
 Today, I’m still searching for that special someone in the romantic sense, but I know she’s out there somewhere.

 One thing I know for sure is that all relationships take effort and personal growth.
 Whether you’re on the spectrum or not, I truly believe that the best relationships begin when both people are the best versions of themselves.
 Even today, I still don’t have all the answers, but I want to help the neurodiverse community find meaningful relationships.
 That’s why I’ve written a book titled “Autism and Falling in Love” and dedicated a large part of my life to being a shoulder to lean on for the autism community.
-If you have a question or comment for me, you can visit my website or reach me here.
+If you have a question or comment for me, you can visit my website.